Men’s Alcohol Addiction Treatment Center in Austin, TX

 - Feeling ashamed or embarrassed that you’re drinking too much

-If you find yourself or someone you know exhibiting one or more of the above-mentioned behaviors, it may be time to intervene.
+If you find yourself or someone you know exhibiting one or more of the above-mentioned behaviors, it may be time for intervention.

+What are the effects of alcohol addiction?
 Overconsumption of alcohol affects everyone differently.
-Chronic alcoholism, if left unchecked, damages the liver over time, leaving it scarred.
-This scarring (or fibrosis) can impair its efficiency in removing toxins from the body.
+Chronic alcoholism, if left unchecked, damages and scars the liver over time.
+This scarring (or fibrosis) can impair its efficiency of removing toxins from the body.
 This condition is known as cirrhosis, which cannot be reversed and in advanced cases, may require a liver transplant.
 To a lesser extreme, alcohol abuse can cause alcoholic hepatitis, which is when the liver becomes inflamed.

 Symptoms of late-stage liver disease include: